OPS-E2E-PPE/VBA-Docs/api/Excel.PublishObjects.Item.md

 ## Example

-This example obtains the identifier from a <DIV> tag and finds the line in a web page (q198.htm) that you saved from a workbook.
-The example then creates a copy of the web page (newq1.htm) and inserts a comment line before the <DIV> tag in the copy of the file.
+This example obtains the identifier from a `<DIV>` tag and finds the line in a webpage (q198.htm) that you saved from a workbook.
+The example then creates a copy of the webpage (newq1.htm) and inserts a comment line before the `<DIV>` tag in the copy of the file.

 ```vb
 strTargetDivID = ActiveWorkbook.PublishObjects.Item(1).DivID